alishahzad89/CucumberWithSpringbootWeb/Readme.md

 ### Application known issues

-* Once navigate to resources, other menu tab is not working
+* Once navigate to resources tab, other menu tab is not working
 * Search functionality is not working
-* Connect to wallet button is not working
+* Connect to wallet is not working
 * Top Signup up button is not working
-* NFT category is empty
+* NFT categories are empty
 * Term of services button is not working
 * Privacy button is not working